 Traditionally, introverts are viewed as individuals who internalize their emotions, need time alone to re-energize, and tend to be quiet and reserved.
 So, how and why would such people need to engage in office politics?

-For introverts, they may not seek politics, politics may seek them.
+Introverts may not seek politics; politics may seek them.

 Introverts and Office Politics

 The business environment has a strong preference for idealizing leaders as outgoing, charismatic, strong-willed A-type personalities, in other words, a fast-talking extrovert.
 Based on this bias, the qualities that Introverts bring to the workplace are often overlooked and undervalued.